cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 implementation produces well-formed,
-deterministically encoded CBOR according to {{STD94}}, and existing generic CBOR decoders will therefore be able to decode it, including those that check for Deterministic Encoding ("CDE decoders", see also
+deterministically encoded CBOR according to {{STD94}}, and existing generic CBOR decoders will therefore be able to decode it, including those that check for Deterministic Encoding ("CDE-checking decoders", see also
 {{impcheck}}).
 Similarly, generic CBOR encoders will be able to produce valid CBOR that can be ingested by an implementation that enforces an application's